1854books/VCRM/README.md

 #### *La dottrina del fascismo*

-> *Il fascismo è una concezione religiosa, in cui l'uomo è veduto nel
+> *Come ogni salda concezione politica, il fascismo è prassi ed è
-> suo immanente rapporto con una legge superiore, con una Volontà
-> obiettiva che trascende l'individuo particolare e lo eleva a membro
-> consapevole di una società spirituale.
-Chi nella politica religiosa
-> del regime fascista si è fermato a considerazioni di mera opportunità,
-> non ha inteso che il fascismo, oltre a essere un sistema di governo, è
+> pensiero, azione a cui è immanente una dottrina, e dottrina che,
-> anche, e prima di tutto, un sistema di pensiero.*[^32]
+> sorgendo da un dato sistema di forze storiche, vi resta inserita
+> e vi opera dal di dentro.*[^32]
 >
+> Like all sound political conceptions, Fascism is action and it is
-> The Fascist conception of life is a religious one, in which man is
+> thought; action in which doctrine is immanent, and doctrine arising
-> viewed in his immanent relation to a higher law, endowed with an
-> objective will transcending the individual and raising him to
-> conscious membership of a spiritual society.
-"Those who perceive
-> nothing beyond opportunistic considerations in the religious policy of
-> the Fascist regime fail to realize that Fascism is not only a system
-> of government but also and above all a system of thought (Mussolini
+> from a given system of historical forces in which it is inserted,
+> and working on them from within (Mussolini and Gentile *Fascism
-> and Gentile *Fascism Doctrine and Institutions* 7).[^33]
+> Doctrine and Institutions* 1).[^33]

 ### *sarvōdaya*